29 Best Souvenirs in Cancun and Where to Buy Them

 The market is a great spot for Mexican pottery, hammocks, traditional Mexican clothing, and even jewelry.

-Prices are not marked so be prepared to bargain with the salespeople, and as always, remember that if a price seems too good to be true, it probably is.
+Prices are not marked, so be prepared to bargain with the salespeople.
+Remember that if a price seems too good to be true, it probably is.

 👉🏽 Plaza las Americas